pravega/pravega-operator/doc/tier2.md

 $ kubectl create -f pvc.yaml
 ```

-### Use Google Filestore Storage as Tier 2
+### Use Google Filestore Storage as LongTermStorage

 1. [Create a Google Filestore](https://console.cloud.google.com/filestore/instances).

 > Refer to https://cloud.google.com/filestore/docs/accessing-fileshares for more information

-2. Create a `pv.yaml` file with the `PersistentVolume` specification to provide Tier 2 storage.
+2. Create a `pv.yaml` file with the `PersistentVolume` specification to provide LongTermStorage storage.

 ```yaml
 apiVersion: v1